NotPiny/Candy/README.md

 To use the app, you must first either invite it to a server or add it to your account using the following links: [Server](https://discord.com/oauth2/authorize?client_id=1270311327767855137&integration_type=0&scope=applications.commands) | [User](https://discord.com/oauth2/authorize?client_id=1270311327767855137&integration_type=1&scope=applications.commands)<br/>

 Then you can simply just type `/` in any server or dm that you are in and you will be able to use the app's commands. <br/>
-<sup>Note: The app will be available anyone in your server will be able to use it but not outside the server</sup>
+<sup>Note: The app will be available to anyone in your server will be able to use it but not outside the server if you used the server link</sup>

 ## Commands
 - `/ping` - Checks if the app is online and its latency